Lorellana21/Bootcamp-exercises/Module-2-JAVASCRIPT/More-Extra-Bonus-exercises/Functions-and-parameters-from-zero/readme.md

 ### Phase 3

-If I can pass the word I want to write to my function, I want more: right now if I pass it a word, it writes it 10 times, but what if I want it to write it a different number of times each time?

-What would I have to do so that when I call my function in these ways it would write the words the number of times I tell it to?
+I want more: what if I want to write a different number of times each time?
+When I call my function in these ways it would write the words the number of times I wish:

 ```
 ten('potato', 10);
 ten('avocado', 7);
 ten('Pizza', 50);
 ```
 Once this is done, we will rename the function `ten` to `writeThis`;

 ### Phase 4